 Market Street comprises the traditional village core and has the strongest and most uniform architectural character in the village.
 Buff grit stone is the dominant building material.
 Roofing is typically grey slate.
 Houses are mostly terraced and simple in their architectural form, however occasional 'ornate' properties punctuate the route.
 Most housing is 2-2.5 storeys.

-Recent development at the site of the former Horse and Jockey pub has replicated the buff stone aesthetic with grey roof tiles, demonstrating how the old and new can sit harmoniously together.
+Recent development at the site of the former Horse and Jockey pub has replicated local stone and slate materials used in the area demonstrating how the old and new can sit harmoniously together.